joedaws/academic-kickstart/content/post/designing-neural-networks/index.md

 + [Image Classification](http://www.cs.toronto.edu/~fritz/absps/ncfast.pdf)
   -- A neural network is trained to classify handwritten numbers using a dataset of pre-labelled images of handwritten numbers.
-It is even able to classify images of digits not contained in the training set
+It is even able to classify images of digits not contained in the training set.
 + [Artificial intelligence](https://www.nature.com/articles/nature24270)
-  -- Move predicition and selection for the game Go by a neural network.
+  -- Move prediction and selection for the game "Go" by a neural network.
   This network was able to beat a top level human player.
 + [Reinforced Learning](https://blog.openai.com/learning-dexterity/)
-  -- A robtic hand controlled by a neural network is trained to manipulate a cube to requested positions.
+  -- A robotic hand controlled by a neural network is trained to manipulate a cube to requested positions.
 The network uses data from a camera to assess the current state of the cube and choose actions for the hand to perform in order to rotate it to a desired position.

 All three of these examples employ a neural network to solve a complex problem.

-There are many fundamental theoretical questions that reamined (partially) unanswered about ANN's, e.g.,
+There are many fundamental theoretical questions that remain (partially) unanswered about ANNs, e.g.,

 + All networks require some training, a process by which pairs of inputs and outputs are used to set the internal parameters of the model.
-A popular strategy for Training is accomplished by stochastic gradient descent [(SDG)](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
+A popular strategy for training is accomplished by stochastic gradient descent [(SDG)](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
   The convergence of this optimization problem is not well